 Telford College logo, white text stating Telford College with blue partly closed circle icon.

-NEXT STEPS: What to do when you’ve got your results
+NEXT STEPS: What to do when you’ve got your A level results

 Results day is a pivotal moment in a student’s life, because the grades achieved can go a long way towards defining their future life and career.